 Respond to offers in a timely manner

-Consider all offers that are reasonable, since you know what you are willing to accept for buyers based on the listing price, contingencies, and your own personal moving timeline.
+Consider all reasonable offers, since you know what you are willing to accept for buyers based on the listing price, contingencies, and your personal moving timeline.
 You and your agent should set clear expectations about when you will be accepting offers and when to expect a response.
 Most offers expect a response within 48 hours unless otherwise specified.
 However, if you receive an offer you like or wish to present a counteroffer, respond as soon as you’d like.